dgruber/wfl/README.md

 [![codecov](https://codecov.io/gh/dgruber/wfl/branch/master/graph/badge.svg)](https://codecov.io/gh/dgruber/wfl)

-Creating process, container, pod, task, or job workflows based on raw interfaces of operating systems, Docker, Kubernetes, Cloud Foundry, and HPC job schedulers can be a tedios.
+Creating process, container, pod, task, or job workflows based on raw interfaces of operating systems, Docker, Singularity, Kubernetes, Cloud Foundry, and HPC job schedulers can be a tedios.
 Lots of repeating code is required.
 All workload management systems have a different API.